My German Soft Whole Wheat Sourdough Pretzels

 - Mix (9:00 a.m. the next day; or even as late as 4 p.m. with the overnight option)

-- Bulk fermentation (9:15 a.m. to 12:45 p.m., about 3.5 hours at ~78° F)
+- Bulk fermentation (9:15 a.m. to 12:45 p.m., about 3.5 hours at <78°F)

 - Divide and preshape (12:45 p.m.)

-- Line two half-sheet pans with parchment paper.
-Starting with the piece preshaped first, place the cigar in front of you so the tips are at your sides.
+Starting with the dough log preshaped first, place the log before you so the tips are at your sides.
 Begin with your hands slightly overlapping in the middle, press down, and roll the dough back and forth away from and then toward your body.
-As you are rolling, start to move your hands outward to encourage the tube to spread out and become increasingly thin as you move from the center out to the tips.
-Roll the dough out to a thin, long rope of about 24 inches.
+As you roll, move your hands outward to encourage the log to spread out and become increasingly thin as you move from the center out to the tips.
+Roll the dough logs out to finger-thin, yet tapered ropes of 24 or more inches.
+Leave bulbs on the ends of the rope.

-OVERNIGHT OPTION: at this point, you could also retard the shaped pretzels in the fridge overnight to make them the next day.
-Instead of leaving them out for 30 minutes covered to proof, leave them for only 15 minutes covered with plastic, and then place them in the fridge.
-The next day, remove sheet pans from the fridge to uncover and return them to the fridge to chill uncovered for 20 minutes (to develop a skin, as mentioned previously).
+Instead of leaving them out for 30 minutes covered to proof, leave them for only 15 minutes covered withplastic sheets, and then place them onto baking sheet pans and into the fridge.
+The next day, remove the plastic sheets and let the dough continue to chill uncovered in the fridge for 20 minutes to develop dry skin.
+The skin will prevent the lye from permeating the dough.
 Then, continue with the rest of the process.

-- Place two racks in your oven, one at the bottom and one in the top third.
-Preheat your oven to 450°F (230°C) convection (475°F (245°C) without convection).
+- Make sure you have two racks in your oven, one at the bottom third and one in the top third.
+Preheat your oven to 450°F (230°C) convection or 475°F (245°C) without convection.

 Notes